ImageMagick/Usage-Markdown/morphology/index.md

 For example '`ThinSE:41`' and '`ThinSE:84`' are negated rotations of each other.

 The reason is that 4 and 8 connectivity is closely related to each other via the duality of thinning and thicken morphological methods (using negated images).
-Essentually, a 4-connection preserving 'thinning kernel', which is then used to thicken an image, will result in a 8-connected background skeleton (unpruned SKIZ) around the shape, and visa-versa.
+Essentially, a 4-connection preserving 'thinning kernel', which is then used to thicken an image, will result in a 8-connected background skeleton (unpruned SKIZ) around the shape, and visa-versa.
 So by using the negated forms (so thicken and thin methods are swapped) you can generate the other form of connected-ness for the same operation.

 ----